[Please scroll down for Shavuot Readings]

-Our Rabbis taught: “You shall not steal” (Exodus 20:13) refers to one who steals people (abduction). – But perhaps it refers to one who steals property? – Interpret from context (based upon the Thirteen Principles by which the Torah is Interpreted): Just as the preceding and following commandments deal with capital crimes, so must this commandment deal with a capital crime (stealing people is a capital crime while stealing property is not)!
+Our Rabbis taught: “You shall not steal” (Exodus 20:13b) refers to one who steals people (abduction). – But perhaps it refers to one who steals property? – Interpret from context (based upon the Thirteen Principles by which the Torah is Interpreted): Just as the preceding and following commandments deal with capital crimes (Exodus 20:2-13a,13c-14; cf. Rambam Mishneh Torah no. 11 above), so must this commandment deal with a capital crime (stealing people is a capital crime while stealing property is not)!

 Where, then, does the Torah teach the prohibition of theft of property?

-Another teaching: “You shall not steal or deal falsely or lie one to another” (Leviticus 19:11) refers to one who steals property (theft). – But perhaps it refers to one who steals people (abduction)? – Interpret from context (based upon the Thirteen Principles by which the Torah is Interpreted): Just as the preceding and following commandments (cf. ibid.
-13) deal with property crimes (which are not capital crimes), so must this commandment deal with theft of property (which is not a capital crime)!
+Another teaching: “You shall not steal or deal falsely or lie one to another” (Leviticus 19:11) refers to one who steals property (theft). – But perhaps it refers to one who steals people (abduction)? – Interpret from context (based upon the Thirteen Principles by which the Torah is Interpreted): Just as the preceding and following commandments (Leviticus 19:4-10,13) deal with property crimes (which are not capital crimes), so must this commandment deal with theft of property (which is not a capital crime)!